TobiasNickel/tXml/README.md

   16. streamSupport ! ! !

+## Try Online
+you can to some test without installing online: (http://tnickel.de/2017/04/02/txml-online/)[tnickel.de]

 ## Installation
 In browser you load it how ever you want.
 For example as tag: <script src="tXml.js"></script>.